 Kaluts or “yardages” are some natural protuberances formed by after rain sediments and shaped by wind erosion.
 This huge clods reform whenever it rains in the desert.
 This transformation makes Kaluts and Lut desert so mysterious.
 Don’t forget your skincare lotions when you are packing for this area, you are going to pass the hottest spot in the world, named “Gandom Beryan” with 63 degrees centigrade maximum temperature.
 See, you can easily cook without gas or electricity!

 2-Hawraman, the land of music and legend

-Located in the green mountains of Kurdistan, this hilltop village, is famous for its stunning nature as well as ritualistic music, dance, and ceremonies.
+Located in the green mountains of Kurdistan, this hilltop village, is famous for its stunning nature as well as ritualistic music, dance, ceremonies, and it is considered an ideal destination for backpacking in Iran.
 The greatest event which takes place in Howramanat is the wedding of “Pir Shalyar”.
 This musical festival is held twice a year in mid-spring and mid-winter, for 950 years, in honor of a wise old man, called “Pir Shalyar”.
 As it is said in legendaries the King of Bukhara had a deaf-mute daughter.
 The more he sought the cure for her, the less he found it.
 The king decided to send the princess “Shah Bahar Khatoon” to Kurdistan, to find the cure.
 When she arrived in Howraman, Pir Shalyar healed her with his special powers and married her. the midwinter festival is the anniversary of their marriage.
 Which takes place by a group of Dervishes, playing rhythmic music, singing religious chants, and doing ritualistic dances.

 1- Hormoz Island, with all those colors